-• To navigate between viewpoint and animation inspectors right click on the current icon.
+To navigate between viewpoint and animation inspectors, click on the arrow on the right.

 The Artlantis Menus

 Use the menu bar to access the following commands: file management, display, navigation among the various edit modes, managing window opening and closing, and online help.